Are we there yet? Where is “there?” Do we know where our “there” is?

 Sometimes we spend more time on worrying, planning or thinking about the past or the future and we forget to make our “present” a good, loving, healthy one.

 So reach your destination, your “there” by taking time to truly get to know the real you.
-Listen to your heart.
+Listen to your heart, commit to your higher self.
 Because that’s where you really live and can find peace.

 Centuries ago Lao Tzu said, “We hammer wood for a house, but it is the inner space that makes it livable.”

 Make your inner self a place of peace.
-It make take time, effort and dedication, but it’s worth it.
+It may take time, effort and dedication, but it’s worth it.